johannesjh/favagtk/README.md

 favagtk is packaged using flatpak-builder.
 You can build the project in GNOME Builder by simply clicking the build button.

+### Releases

+Releases are named using semantic versioning.
+They are built in gitlab ci; the build is triggered by pushing a tag:

+- To prepare a release, don't forget to update the appdata file, to describe the release and its changes.
+- Optionally, create a release candidate by pushing a tag named similar to `v1.2.3-rc4`.
+- To create the release, push a tag named similar to `v1.2.3`.

+All releases are available for download on [favagtk's release page](https://gitlab.gnome.org/johannesjh/favagtk/-/releases)

 ## License